-Have you ever been slathering sunscreen on yourself in your backyard, looked over at your pup and wondered: “Hey, does my dog need sunscreen too?!”
+Have you ever been slathering sunscreen on yourself in your backyard, looked over at your pup and wondered: “Hey, do dogs need sunscreen too?!”

 Turns out, if your dog is spending time outside for summer activities, it’s probably a good idea to protect her from the same UV rays that you protect yourself from.

-To find out more about your dog and sun protection, The Dodo reached out to Dr. Ann Hohenhaus, a veterinarian at Animal Medical Center in New York City, for more info.
+To find out more about your dog and sun protection, we reached out to Dr. Ann Hohenhaus, a veterinarian at Animal Medical Center in New York City, for more info.

 According to Dr. Hoenhaus, during the sunny summer months, it’s important to make sure your dog has access to plenty of shade to help prevent sun-induced skin cancers and sunburns.